-EdD/Professional Pathway applicants - Please keep an electronic copy of your statement to share with your professional seminar leader (academic advisor) and post on your MYCC web page.
+Applicants seeking a CAGS - Please keep an electronic copy of your statement to share with your professional seminar leader (academic advisor) and post on your MYCC web page.
 It will also become the first entry in your portfolio of learning at Cambridge College.
 This portfolio may be used for program assessment.